 This level of support is assessed through a Central Identification, Placement, and Review Committee (IPRC)

-Some students attend a special education program at a designated program site.
-These programs are taught by a Specialist Teacher of Students Who Are Deaf or Hard of Hearing and are supported by specialized Educational Assistants.
-Students are transported to and from the program by the TDSB.
+Some students attend a special education program at a designated program site (Deaf/Hard of Hearing (DHH) Intensive Support Programs Map).
+These programs are taught by a Specialist Teacher of Students who are Deaf and Hard of Hearing (ToDHH) and are supported by specialized Educational Assistants.
+Students are offered transportation to and from the program by the TDSB.

 This model provides support to students with an educationally significant bilateral hearing thresholds who require intensive support for communication and language development.
 This level of service is accessed through a Central IPRC or Special Education Program Recommendation Committee (SEPRC).